 Is to comprehend

 Here bloomed a rare poet

 I groomed for no deceit.

-I would play him like a cello,
+I would play him like a cello

 While there calmly sitting

-Ensnared under an olive tree
+Ensnared under the olive trees

 Already lost in some debate.